An overview of the most common questions and answers that explain the basics of RMail

-No. Senders may install and use one or more of the RMail Apps available online of for download on the RMail website or they may send using a domain extension to the end of the recipient address with no software needed.
+No. Senders may install and use one or more of the RMail Apps available online, or download one from the RMail website, or they may send RMail using a domain extension to the end of the recipient address with no software needed.
 Contact an RMail representative for more information.

 Do recipients need special software to open RMail® Registered Email™ messages (including encrypted emails) or electronic signature requests?

 No. Recipients need just a valid email address.

 Will the recipient know I am tracking the email?

 The sender has the option to send a Track & Prove message with a Registered Email banner and markings or “Unmarked”, with no banner or markings, making it appear as a standard email.

 To learn more about this feature, click the link to watch a short video on How to Track & Prove your emails with RMail